• Home

 This course covers the application of analytics tools, techniques, strategies and methods to marketing management.
 Students learn to analyze market data, enabling management decisions to be based on data-driven facts and customer insights.
 Using marketing analytics tools to model scenarios, students learn how organizations can measure returns on investment relative to their marketing efforts, drive performance and strengthen the effectiveness of its campaigns.

-There is a proctored final exam in Week 6.
+Exams: There is a proctored final exam.

-Python, Google Analytics
+Analytics Tools: Python, Google Analytics

 BUSA 695: Capstone in Business Analytics